piratesshield/ChatGPT-Prompt-capture/README.md

 1. **Individual Downloads**: Click the download button (↓) next to each prompt in the "View List"
 2. **Download All**: Use the "Download All" button to get all prompts in a single file
-3. **File Location**: Downloaded files will be saved to your browser's default download location
+3. **File Location**: Downloaded files will be saved to your Downloads folder in a "chatgpt-prompts" subfolder

 ### 💾 **Storage Information:**
 - **Location**: Extension Local Storage (built into Chrome)